Skip to main content

 Citations:

-The new LEA's timeline for adopting the IEP from the previous LEA or developing, adopting, and implementing a new IEP is 20 school days from the date the new school district has received a copy of the child's IEP that was in effect in the previous district.
+The new LEA's timeline for adopting the IEP from the previous LEA or developing, adopting, and implementing a new IEP is 20 school days from the date the child is verified as being eligible for special education services.
 Citations:

 IEP FOR THE CHILD WHO TRANSFERS FROM OUTSIDE THE STATE DURING THE SCHOOL YEAR

-If the child transfers to a new LEA in another state within the same school year and the parents or the previous LEA verify that the child had an IEP that was in effect in the previous district, the new LEA must, in consultation with the parents, provide the child with FAPE including services comparable to those described in the IEP from the previous LEA and the new LEA must: Citations:
+If the child transfers from an LEA in another state in the same school year and the parents or the previous LEA verifies that the child had an IEP that was in effect in the previous LEA, the new LEA must, in consultation with the parents, provide the child with FAPE including services comparable to those described in the IEP from the previous LEA and the new LEA must: Citations:

 • If the new LEA determines necessary, conduct an evaluation in compliance with the EVALUATION PROCEDURES framework; or